helidon-io/helidon-examples/examples/imperative/data-jdbc/oracle/README.md

 curl http://localhost:8080/pokemon/count
 ```

-Insert a Pokemon and return a JSON object containing its generated identifier, name, and type:
+Insert a Pokemon.
+The response is a JSON object containing the generated identifier, name, and type:

 ```shell
 curl -i -X POST \